Cathedral fig tree

 Learn all there is to know about the tree from a sign near its base.
 Some of the fig facts will astound you.

 The cathedral fig tree, Danbulla National Park is part of the Wet Tropics World Heritage Area, famed for its exceptional natural beauty, outstanding examples of the record of life, evolutionary history and remarkable diversity.
+Remain on the boardwalk at all times.

 Getting there and getting around